Michael-reni/FiveTasks/README.md

 user = postgres
 password = secret
 ```
+## In PgAdmin Run every query inside PgAdminSQL.txt to create and populate tables for task 4 and 5.
+(Yes i know i shoud make migrations but is late.).

 ## files to check  for each tasks
 ### task1: "App\Http\Controllers\TaskController->decryptMessage()"
 ### task2: "App\Http\Controllers\TaskController->encryptMessage()"